EternalCodeTeam/EternalCore/README.md

 # Contributing

-Create a public EternalCore fork, make changes and then create a Pull Request with your appropriate changes.
+Create a public fork of EternalCore, make changes and then create a [Pull Request](https://github.com/EternalCodeTeam/EternalCore/pulls) with your appropriate changes.
 See [CONTRIBUTING.md](https://github.com/EternalCodeTeam/EternalCore/blob/master/.github/CONTRIBUTING.md) to find out more.